magiama9/work-hq/README.md

 2. ~~Users are able to move jobs across the categories in their dashboard~~
 3. Users are able to remove jobs from their dashboard
 4. Users are able to create and track to-dos related to their job applications
-5. Users should be able to view their professional materials
+5. Users are able to view their professional materials
-6. ~~Users should be authenticated and their information should persist.~~
+6. ~~Users are be authenticated and their information persists.~~

 ## Tech

 WorkHQ is built and deployed using the MERN (Mongo, Express, React, Node) stack.
 Information is displayed to the user via React.
 Express and Node handle server-side functionality.
 User and job data are stored using MongoDB with Mongoose as the ORM.

+Authentication flow is handled with Firebase Authentication.
+Users are able to securely log in with Google or anonymously to test features.

 Project is deployed via Heroku.